 Recently, I also had a great discussion with Jon Reed of Diginomica about this topic on his Podcast:

-If you're interested in learning more about Ockam's approach to Secure Messaging, we're discussing our protocols and architecture openly on the Ockam Proposals repository and on Ockam slack, come join us.
+If you're interested in learning more about Ockam's approach to Secure Messaging, we're discussing our protocols and architecture openly on the Ockam Proposals repository and on Ockam Discussions, come join us.